NSHE Fostering Success Initiative

 In Summer 2022, the NSHE foster youth ambassador, in collaboration with NSHE’s institutional research team, created a sustainable plan for expanding NSHE’s data collection and biennial report development related to NSHE Foster Youth Fee Waiver a utilization and the persistence and graduation rates for fee waiver recipients

-NSHE System Administration began their three-Year $600,000 Walter S. Johnson Foundation grant cycle on July 1, 2022.
+NSHE System Administration began their three-year $600,000 Walter S. Johnson Foundation grant cycle on July 1, 2022.
 NSHE is using its third Foundation grant to strengthen and expand the work achieved with its first two Foundation grants.
-This additional grant is providing the initiative with sustained stability during a challenging budget period; and it brings the higher education system to a total of $1,025,000 in additional Foundation grant funding in 2022, to help improve financial and wraparound support for students with experience in foster care—after the University of Nevada, Reno (UNR) began their $200,000 grant cycle in January and Truckee Meadows Community College (TMCC) began their $225,000 grant cycle in March.
-With the $830,000 previously awarded to System Administration ($600,000), TMCC ($30,000), and the University of Nevada, Las Vegas (UNLV) ($200,000), this brings NSHE to a total of $1,855,000 in grant funding from the Foundation.
+This additional grant is providing the initiative with sustained stability during a challenging budget period; and it brought the higher education system to a total of $1,025,000 in additional Foundation grant funding in 2022, to help improve financial and wraparound support for students with experience in foster care—after the University of Nevada, Reno (UNR) began their $200,000 grant cycle in January and Truckee Meadows Community College (TMCC) began their $225,000 grant cycle in March.
+With the $830,000 previously awarded to System Administration ($600,000), TMCC ($30,000), and the University of Nevada, Las Vegas (UNLV) ($200,000), this brought NSHE to a total of $1,855,000 in grant funding from the Foundation.

 This naming convention is in line with developing national best practice trends—with similar initiatives that serve students with experience in foster care—that call for a deeper understanding of what young people endure in the foster care system, the grit that it takes to persevere over the many obstacles thrown their way because of that experience, and how labeling them according to the status of having been in the custody of a child welfare agency can do them harm and hinder their progress toward their goals.
 While students who grew up in foster care need dedicated resources to help make up for their limited support systems, inadequate financial resources, and repeated disruptions to their education paths, their experience in the foster care system does not and should not define them.
 Ensuring that caregivers, child welfare professionals, educators, and other providers understand that is important for the future of the child welfare and education systems, as well as community-based organizations that serve young people with foster care history.